-In order to capture the essence of object discovery, we ensure that none of the objects in evaluated test datasets have been seen before.
+We ensure that none of the objects in evaluated test datasets have been seen before.
 We note explicitly here that the \textit{Universal Training Dataset} does not contain any class that are present in any of the test data.
-During testing we only use test split of the corresponding datasets and report results on them except for NYU Depth v2 where we use the remaining classes (and instances) for computing the results while testing.
-As a scene in NYU Depth v2 consist of multiple classes and its instances, any object belonging to the test class is labelled as clutter/background in the training set.
-We first tried to take only images with the train objects and no test class objects but could not create a big enough training set, hence we resorted to the current setting.
-In out training set while some of the test objects may be present, they are not annotated (marked as background) and are never used for the supervised training.
+During testing we only use test split of the corresponding datasets and report results on them, except for NYU Depth v2 where we use the remaining classes (and instances) for testing.
+As a scene in NYU Depth v2 consists of multiple classes and its instances, any object belonging to the test class is labelled as clutter/background in the training set. \footnote{We tried to take only images with the train objects and no test class objects but could not create a big enough training set, hence we resorted to the current setting.
+In out training set while some of the test objects may be present, they are not annotated (marked as background) and are never used for the supervised training.}